2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Parking and trailhead: Google Maps link

 Don’t be surprised that at the Mt.
 Mitsutoge viewpoint that it’s not a deserted natural wonderland.
-It’s a full-on picnic area with picnic tables, a cabin that serves as a guest house, and vending machines churning out Coca Cola.
-Don’t expect to be served a lunch, though, so pack your snacks with you.
+It’s a full-on picnic area with picnic tables, a cabin that serves as a guest house, and vending machines churning out Coca-Cola.
+Don’t expect to be served lunch, though, so pack your snacks with you.

-Day 2, stop 2: Lake Ashi’s pirate ships (or garden with views)
+Day 2, stop 2: Cross Lake Ashi in a Pirate Ship (or garden with views)

 Lake Ashi in Hakone, Japan